dherman/module-tag/module-tag/explainer.md

 It's common for web apps to have uncached HTML source that loads uncacheable data by mixing it inline with source code.
-This is just as convenient with the `module` tag, but it's now also interoperable with (possible highly cacheable) external source files.
+This is just as convenient with the `module` tag, but it's now also interoperable with (possibly highly cacheable) external modules.
 For example, an app might have most of its application logic in cacheable modules, but its startup logic embedded in HTML with uncacheable data baked in: